kiliman/remix-flat-routes/README.md

 ```

 This is a bit more opinionated, but I think it's ultimately what most developers would prefer.
 Each route becomes its own "mini app" with all of it's dependencies together.
-With the routeIgnorePatterns option it's completely unclear which files are routes and which aren't.
+With the `ignoredRouteFiles` option it's completely unclear which files are routes and which aren't.

 ## 😍 Contributors